getporter/porter/docs/content/cli.md

 $ porter uninstall --help
 Uninstall a bundle

-The first argument is the name of the claim to uninstall.
-The claim name defaults to the name of the bundle.
+The first argument is the bundle instance name to uninstall.
+This defaults to the name of the bundle.

 Porter uses the Docker driver as the default runtime for executing a bundle's invocation image, but an alternate driver may be supplied via '--driver/-d'.
 For